hiimgabe/philosophers/README.md

 ## **Rules**
 Each philosopher is a thread.<br>
-There's the same number of forks(also threads) as philosophers.<br>
+There's the same number of forks as philosophers.<br>
-No data races.
-We are not F1.<br>
+Use mutexes to prevent data races.<br>

 ## **Usage**
 Compile using `make` and run `./philo time_to_die time_to_eat time_to_sleep meal_nb`.<br>